 ZASTOSOWANIE W ZALEŻNOŚCI OD PRZYPADKU

-In effect, network virtualization simulates network hardware resources in software, typically in the form of a network overlay such as a Citrix SD-WAN.
-Network services are decoupled from the physical hardware such as routers, switches, firewalls and other supporting infrastructure they ran on.
+In effect, network virtualization simulates network hardware resources in software, typically in the form of a network overlay.
+Network services are decoupled from the physical hardware such as routers, switches, firewalls, and other supporting infrastructure they ran on.
 This shift allows for more flexible, secure, and rapid provisioning, plus dynamic and programmatic network management.

 More specifically, network virtualization simplifies life for network administrators by making it easier to move workloads and modify policies and applications, as well as avoid complex and time-consuming reconfigurations when performing these tasks.
 Meanwhile, end users gain more scalable, reliable, and secure app access.